 - Montreal Impact Dominate Real Salt Lake, Win 4-1

 - Montreal Impact v.
 Real Salt Lake Preview: News And Notes

 - Kenny Cooper Out, Ambroise Oyongo In For Montreal Impact

 - Should Frank Klopas Change The Montreal Impact Formation?

 The Impact could have gotten more if not for C.D.
 FAS goalkeeper Luis Contreras.
 He made several key saves on Montreal chances and kept the game as close as it was.

-“We’ve been waiting for this win for a long time, so it definitely helped our confidence,” said Maxim Tissot.
+"“Getting the three points in front of our fans was really important for us tonight,” said defender Hassoun Camara in a press release.
+“When we have cohesion and everyone plays together, we can really make a lot happen, even when games are hard.
+We were hearing the fans from the beginning and that helped us to stay motivated throughout the game.”“We’ve been waiting for this win for a long time, so it definitely helped our confidence,” said Maxim Tissot.
 “It took off a bit of the pressure we had, so hopefully we can bring this win to our regular season games and help us in our next CONCACAF game.
-We grinded the game out, with one man down at the end of the game and that’s what’s important.”
+We grinded the game out, with one man down at the end of the game and that’s what’s important.”"

 Montreal midfielder Dilly Duka made his first start for the Impact in the game as they started what was almost a full strength roster in a 4-5-1 formation.
 Evan Bush got the start in goal and got the shutout.

 "“I felt very good about the performance of the group,” said head coach Frank Klopas.
 “We had some chances in the first and even the second half to put the game away.
 Then even shorthanded, I found we stayed focused.
 If we look at some previous games during the season, we had some mental lapses, so I’m very happy that didn’t happen tonight.”"